linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 The most popular option-pricing model for American call options on common stock is the Black-Scholes option-pricing model.
 The key insight of the Black-Scholes model is that a synthetic option can be created by taking an appropriate position in the underlying common stock and borrowing or lending funds at the riskless interest rate.

 There are several problems in applying the Black-Scholes model to price interest-rate options.
-To illustrate these problems, consider a 3-month European call option on a 3-year zero-coupon bond.<sup>6</sup> The maturity value of the underlying bond is  $100, and the strike price is$ 120.
-Suppose further that the current price of the bond is $75.13, the 3-year risk-free rate is 10% annually, and expected price volatility is 4%.
+To illustrate these problems, consider a 3-month European call option on a 3-year zero-coupon bond.<sup>6</sup> The maturity value of the underlying bond is  \$100, and the strike price is\$ 120.
+Suppose further that the current price of the bond is \$75.13, the 3-year risk-free rate is 10% annually, and expected price volatility is 4%.
 What would be the fair value for this option?
 Do you really need an option-pricing model to determine the value of this option?

 Think about it.
-This zero-coupon bond will never have a price above  $100 because that is the maturity value.
-Because the strike price is$ 120, the option will never be exercised; its value is therefore zero.
+This zero-coupon bond will never have a price above  \$100 because that is the maturity value.
+Because the strike price is\$ 120, the option will never be exercised; its value is therefore zero.
 If you can get anyone to buy such an option, any price you obtain will be free money.
-Yet an option buyer armed with the Black-Scholes option-pricing model will input the variables we assume above and come up with a value for this option of $5.60!
+Yet an option buyer armed with the Black-Scholes option-pricing model will input the variables we assume above and come up with a value for this option of \$5.60!
 Why is the Black-Scholes model off by so much?
 The answer lies in the underlying assumptions.

 There are three assumptions underlying the Black-Scholes model that limit its use in pricing options on interest-rate instruments.
 First, the probability distribution for the prices assumed by the Black-Scholes option-pricing model is a lognormal distribution, which permits some probability—no matter how small—that the price can take on any positive value.
-In the case of the zero-coupon bond, this means that the price can take on a value above  $100.
+In the case of the zero-coupon bond, this means that the price can take on a value above  \$100.
 In the case of a coupon bond, we know that the price cannot exceed the sum of the coupon payments plus the maturity value.
-For example, for a 5-year, \(10\%$  coupon bond with a maturity value of \)100, the price cannot be more than $150 (five coupon payments of $10 plus
+For example, for a 5-year, \(10\%$  coupon bond with a maturity value of \)100, the price cannot be more than \$150 (five coupon payments of \$10 plus

 the maturity value of \(100).
 The only way a bond's priced can exceed the maximum value is if negative interest rates are permitted.
 This is not likely to occur, so any probability distribution for prices assumed by an option-pricing model that permits bond prices to be more than the maximum bond value can generate nonsensical option prices.
 The Black-Scholes model does allow bond prices to exceed the maximum bond value (or, equivalently, allows negative interest rates).
 This is one of the reasons we obtained the nonsensical option price for the 3-month European call option on the 3-year zero-coupon bond.